-The Colonial Architecture Project aims to make images available online of European colonial buildings from around the world from ca. 1500 to ca. 1850, an era which scholars call the “early Modern period” (although in some regions we ocasionally go as late as the 1890s).
-This time marked the first phase of intensive global colonization by Spain, Portugal, Britain, France, and the Netherlands.
+The Colonial Architecture Project aims to make images available online of European colonial buildings from around the world from ca. 1500 to ca. 1950, but primarily pre-1800, an era which scholars call the “early Modern period”.
+This time marked the first phase of intensive global colonization by Spain, Portugal, Britain, France, the Netherlands, Denmark, and others.
 These buildings are a critical part of European architectural history yet are much less familiar than European buildings from the same period.
 They are also important to the architectural history of the non-European regions where they were built, since they influenced, were influenced by, and interacted with indigenous architectural traditions to various degrees.
 Although images are widely available of the major monuments of European and non-European peoples, colonial buildings are often neglected because they seem not to “fit” into either category and because many of them are in locations which are less frequently visited.
 Simply put, good pictures of colonial buildings are often hard to find.
 Many structures are also in very poor repair and we hope that this project will draw attention to the need for preservation.

 Our project was also inspired by the need to look at colonial architecture in a comparative way.
 People tend to be familiar with the architecture of single regions or empires, with the result that few who have studied colonial Spain consider the architecture of colonial Holland, and specialists in colonial buildings in Asia rarely look at those in Africa or the Americas.
 By providing a small number of significant views of colonial buildings from a wide variety of regions we hope to make it easier for people to find parallels and connections between the architectural traditions of many different colonies.
 These links can be related to style (e.g. Baroque, Neoclassical) but they can also relate to materials (wood, stone), building techniques (ashlar masonry, tongue-and-groove), and types of building (church, house).
 This database will create an easily accessible tool to make visual comparisons between buildings from different cultures and on different continents, demonstrating their variety but also their unity.